christoforos-nikolaou/MolBioMedClass/README.md

 * Remembering stuff (from high-school)
 * How to measure things
 * How to assess/compare/interpret measurements
+* **Some tasks**
+   Check out some of the plots and diagrams at the very end of the slide deck.
+Are you familiar with them?
+Have you seen them before in papers or textbooks?
+Try and think what each element in them represents and then consider alternative ways to represent the same data.

 ### Practical: Introduction to R Programming Language and Environment